-- Collect representative paint samples from interior and exterior masonry and wood surfaces using clean tools.
-Ayres estimates 15 paint samples will be collected from these surfaces. - Ayres will submit samples to a state-certified laboratory for lead analysis (ICP). - The location and area of masonry and wood surfaces covered in paint containing more than 0.5 percent lead by weight or more than 1 milligram of lead per square centimeter will be documented in a table and on a diagram of the hangar identifying the location of the lead-bearing paint sample.
+- Collect representative paint samples from interior and exterior masonry and metal surfaces using clean tools.
+Ayres estimates 10 paint samples will be collected from these surfaces. - Ayres will submit samples to a state-certified laboratory for lead analysis (ICP). - The location and area of masonry surfaces covered in paint containing more than 0.5 percent lead by weight or more than 1 milligram of lead per square centimeter will be documented in a table and on a diagram or layout map identifying the location of the lead-bearing paint sample.